 7. Will BlephEx® cleaning procedure interfere with my glaucoma medicines?

 Answer: No, it is recommended you continue all of your other drops that any eye doctor has you on.

 Answer: No, due to the close proximity of the eye, BlephEx® is only to be performed by a professional eye care specialist or trained staff, in an office or hospital setting.

 9. I wear contact lenses.
 Should I have a BlephEx® procedure on my eyelids?

 Answer: Absolutely yes.
-Contact lens wearers are 10 times more likely to develop an early biofilm and will get inflammatory damage to their tear glands much earlier in life.
 Having regular BlephEx® cleaning procedures performed every 6 months will keep your eyelids healthy.